mciocchi/atomic_d6/README.md

 Usually opposing actions between groups are resolved by a single Contest roll, but the GM could also opt for a Group Roll if they want to engage all the players.

-A Group Contest is run the same way as a Group Roll, but the DM must adjust the difficulty of each players roll to take the skill of the opposition into account.
+A Group Contest is run the same way as a Group Roll, but the GM must adjust the difficulty of each players roll to take the skill of the opposition into account.

 Only the members of one of the groups need to roll because their failure implies that the opposition won.